Best Places to Get a Sweet Treat in Santa Cruz

 Designed by Albert C. Martin and Associates and Peter Walker and Partners, the Bank of America Plaza is yet another towering skyscraper that reaches the clouds.
 The building was once known as the Security Pacific Plaza but changed its name in 1992 when Bank of America acquired the Security Pacific Bank.
 With a height of 735 feet, the building has 55 stories of office space and a 4.2-acre site, which features a landscaped plaza.
 The plaza is home to Alexander Calder’s “Four Arches” sculpture, which was installed in 1974—the year the plaza was complete.
 In 2009, Bank of America Plaza had the highest assessed value of any office building in the entire county.

 777 Tower may be shorter than the other mentioned skyscrapers, but it too graces the D.T.L.A. sky gloriously and effortlessly.
 At 725 feet, it’s the seventh and final skyscraper above the 700-foot mark.
-The office building is also known as the Pelli Tower—it’s designed by César Pelli.
-The exterior of this magnificent skyscraper is clad with sculpted white metal and glass, while its interior is famous for its three-story Italian marble lobby.
+César Pelli is credited for designing the office structure, sometimes referred to as the Pelli Tower.
+This impressive skyscraper's interior is renowned for its three-story Italian marble lobby, while its façade is covered in sculpted white metal and glass.
 Fun fact: despite the fact that it was still under construction in 1989, shots of 777 Tower were shown in the comedy Police Academy 6: City Under Siege.

 Have you been to any of these skyscrapers?
 Which one’s your favorite?
 Let us know in the comments below!